 If you’re looking for all you can eat when it comes to Indian food then why not check out one of the Indian Buffets in Las Vegas.
 This provides you with a great opportunity to try different Indian foods without worrying about whether you’re going to like the meal choice or not.

 Not to mention a great place to fill up on fuel for the rest of your day exploring the Las Vegas strip.
 Due to popularity, you’ll find most Indian restaurants only offer buffets over lunch time.
-Our favorite of which is at Delhi Indian Cusine just off S Maryland Pkwy which is available for just $12.99 a person!
+Our favourite of which is at Delhi Indian Cusine just off S Maryland Pkwy which is available for just $12.99 a person!

 Halal Food Las Vegas